 But getting parents on board isn’t always easy.
 Nobody wants to send uncomfortable emails to parents discussing their children’s shortcomings.
-Which is why, in today’s post, we’re going to help you make the most of an awkward situation and share some tips about what to say to parents when their children just aren’t practicing at home.
+This is why, in today’s post, we’re going to help you make the most of an awkward situation and share some tips about what to say to parents when their children just aren’t practicing at home.

 How To Talk To Parents About Inconsistent Practice

 Some teachers do everything they can to avoid sending uncomfortable emails regarding inconsistent practice because they worry it might result in losing a student.
-But while it may seem prudent to avoid “opening a can of worms” or “rocking the boat”, if left unattended, the can of worms eventually explodes… and the boat inevitably sinks.
+But while it may seem prudent to avoid “opening a can of worms” or “rocking the boat” if left unattended, the can of worms eventually explodes… and the boat inevitably sinks.

-So… to avoid those flying arthropods and coastguard mayday calls, here are my three tips (with included “email starters”) that you can use to communicate with parents regularly, positively and proactively about getting their children back into effective home practice routines.
+So… to avoid those flying arthropods and coastguard mayday calls, here are my three tips (with included “email starters”) that you can use to communicate with parents regularly, positively, and proactively about getting their children back into effective home practice routines.

 1. Rocking the boat is fine as long as the water is calm…